pawKer/Sayvitt/README.md

 ## 🚀 Quick start

-To run locally you can just do `npm run dev`, but make sure to provide the API keys in a `.env` file before starting.
+To run locally you can just do `npm run dev`, but make sure to provide the API keys and redirect URI in the `.env` files for both the server and the client before starting.
+Check the `.env.example` files for guidance.

 ## 🧠 Advanced tools